bitcoin-core/HWI/README.md

-# Bitcoin Hardware Wallet Interaction scripts
+# Bitcoin Hardware Wallet Interface

 [![Build Status](https://travis-ci.org/bitcoin-core/HWI.svg?branch=master)](https://travis-ci.org/bitcoin-core/HWI)

-This project contains several scripts for interacting with Bitcoin hardware wallets.
+The Bitcoin Hardware Wallet Interface is a Python library and command line tool for interacting with hardware wallets.
+It provides a standard way for software to work with hardware wallets without needing to implement device specific drivers.
+Python software can use the provided library (`hwilib`).
+Software in other languages can execute the `hwi` tool.

 ## Prerequisites